 Overview

-The land use policies contained the Calvert County Comprehensive Plan direct the majority of the county’s residential and commercial growth into the town centers and minimize future residential development in the Farm and Forest District (FFD).
-Given these policies the county must ensure that its water supply and wastewater systems in town centers meet current and future needs without jeopardizing the health of local waters, the Patuxent River, and the Chesapeake Bay.
+The land use policies contained in the Calvert County Comprehensive Plan direct the majority of the county’s residential and commercial growth into the town centers and minimize future residential development in the Farm and Forest District (FFD).
+Given these policies the county must ensure that its water supply and wastewater systems in the Town Center meet current and future needs without jeopardizing the health of local waters, the Patuxent River and the Chesapeake Bay.
 The Calvert County Comprehensive Water & Sewerage Plan, 2014 Update provides a framework for the county’s water supply and sewerage disposal.
 The State of Maryland requires each county to have a county plan or a plan with adjoining counties.
-The plan is required to cover the 10-year period next following adoption by the county governing body.
-Currently, the Department of Public Works, Water and Sewerage Division in the process of updating the average flow capacity for the water and sewerage systems throughout Calvert County, which will be published in the upcoming revision of the Comprehensive Water & Sewerage Plan.
+The plan is required to cover the 10-year period following adoption by the county governing body.
+Currently, the Department of Public Works, Water and Sewerage Division is in the process of updating the average flow capacity for the water and sewerage systems throughout Calvert County, which will be published in the upcoming revision of the Comprehensive Water & Sewerage Plan.
+While the plan is being updated, capacity of the county’s municipal drinking water system and wastewater treatment system remains unchanged, but wastewater flow and drinking water consumption rates have increased since 2014.

 Calvert County Comprehensive Plan Sustainability Approach

-The water resources chapter promotes the safe disposal of wastewater, relative to public health, and in environmentally sound ways so that groundwater and surface water quality remain viable for fisheries/other aquatic resources and useful to humans in terms of consumption, irrigation, and recreation.
+The water resources chapter promotes the safe disposal of wastewater, relative to public health, and in environmentally sound ways so that groundwater and surface water quality remain viable for fisheries/other aquatic resources and useful to humans in terms of consumption, irrigation and recreation.
 Pollutants must be maintained at levels below which they might have significant impacts on human and ecological health and below the assimilative capacity of receiving waters.

 Water Quality Regulations

 The State of Maryland signed the 2014 Chesapeake Bay Watershed Agreement and has committed to reduce its nitrogen and phosphorus contributions to the Bay through the Total Maximum Daily Load (TMDL) program.
-The Maryland Department of the Environment allocates nitrogen and phosphorus load caps for wastewater treatment plants .
+The Maryland Department of the Environment allocates nitrogen and phosphorus (nutrient) load caps for wastewater treatment plants and nutrient and sediment loads for nonpoint source pollutants associated with development (e.g., stormwater runoff or nitrogen loads from conventional septic systems) and agriculture (e.g., nitrogen and phosphorus from fertilizers).
+While there is no active farming within the Town Center boundary, improving water quality through better treatment, pollution control and infrastructure investment protects communities, supports resilient ecosystems and strengthens public health across the board.